 - Aerobic conditioning to improve overall fitness and pain tolerance

 The key is consistency and progression.
-Studies show that exercise programs lasting 8-12 weeks with 2-3 sessions per week provide optimal benefits, with improvements often continuing for months after the program ends.
+Studies show exercise programs lasting 8-12 weeks with 2-3 sessions per week provide optimal benefits, with improvements often continuing for months after the program ends.

 Spinal Manipulation and Manual Therapy

 Chiropractic care and osteopathic manipulation showed consistent but small improvements in chronic back pain.
-The benefits appear to be short-term, typically lasting 4-6 weeks, which suggests these treatments work best as part of a broader management strategy rather than standalone solutions.
+The benefits appear short-term, typically lasting 4-6 weeks, which suggests these treatments work best as part of a broader management strategy rather than standalone solutions.

 The mechanism behind spinal manipulation’s effectiveness remains debated, but research suggests it may work through pain gate mechanisms, improved joint mobility, and psychological factors rather than dramatic structural changes to the spine.